Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Computational Experiments

 \subsection{Generalizing to new systems}

 The second test case evaluates solver performance in a practical learning scenario, where the model must generalize across chemically distinct binary mixtures.
 This setup assesses whether the solvers enable stable end-to-end training of a molecular-structure informed \gls{gE} model and whether the learned representations transfer to previously unseen systems.
+We focus our analysis on the comparison between DISCOMAX, DISCOMAX with Hessian loss (DISCOMAX H), and the surrogate solver with Gibbs loss (Surrogate G).

 For this case study, we train a neural \gls{gE} model with ten-fold cross-validation, which is conditioned on both molecular graphs and the mixture composition.
+The encoder is a default Chemprop MPNN, which produces a 300-dimensional molecular embedding for each component, which is then concatenated together with the composition and passed through an ELU-activated feedforward network.
 The dataset is split into training, validation, and test subsets (80/10/10) comprising different binary mixtures, ensuring that all test systems are unseen during training, i.e., a system-wise split.
-AdamW optimizer in combination with a OneCycle learning rate schedule with cosine annealing and a maximum learning rate of $0.001$, with early stopping enabled and a patience of 50 epochs.
-Training the surrogate solver diverged multiple times at higher learning rates.
-For the same reason, $\lambda_G$ was reduced to $0.001$, while $\lambda_H$ was kept at $0.05$.
+We use the AdamW optimizer in combination with a OneCycle learning rate schedule with cosine annealing and a maximum learning rate of $0.001$, with early stopping enabled and a patience of 50 epochs.
+Training the neural \gls{gE} model through the surrogate-solver baseline diverged multiple times at higher learning rates.
+The auxiliary loss weights are chosen to be $\lambda_G = 0.01$, and $\lambda_H = 0.05$.
+We screened batch sizes from 16 to 512 and for a single fold and evaluated each model with the best configuration for the cross-validation runs.
+Details for all batch sizes and other model configurations are given in the SI.
 The softmax temperature $\tau$ is initialized with $0.1$ and multiplied by a factor of $0.98$ each epoch.
 However, performance with a fixed $\tau$ of $0.01$ performed similarly as shown for single fold experiments in the SI.